SAP-samples/teched2025-IN165/exercises/ex2/README.md

-## Exercise 2.2 Practice Topic Hierarchies and Wildcards using Try Me ! - Animal Edition
+## Exercise 2.2 Practice Topic Hierarchies and Wildcards using Try Me ! - Berlin Edition

 Now that we have learned about topic hierarchies and have a great tool like Try Me ! at hand. let's play around with topic hierarchies.

 ![Pic 5](../../images/ex2-5.png)

-For that, we will use animal topics ...
+For that, we will use Berlin topics ... gives you the chance to learn about topic hierarchies and the city at the same time.

 1. Go to "Try Me!-Tool" used in exercise 1.